 In North Carolina, not only is it illegal to operate a vehicle with a Blood Alcohol Content (BAC) measurement of more than 0.08%, you must also not appear visibly intoxicated.
 If the driver is operating a commercial vehicle, that rate is cut down to 0.04%.
 Repeat drunk driving offenders may have their cars seized at the arrest site, and even given to North Carolina’s school system.
 Penalties can include fines and imprisonment as well.

 When people drive without watching what is happening on the road, they are distracted.
 This can be caused by eating, reaching into the backseat, talking with a passenger, or even adjusting the radio.
 In recent years, a more common threat to road safety has become cell phone use.
 When drivers use their phones, whether for calling or texting, accident rates skyrocket as a result.
-In 2015 alone, over 3,000 people were killed by distracted drivers.
+In 2019 alone, there were more than 53,000 total crashes attributed to distracted driving in this state, according to data available from the North Carolina Department of Transportation.

 Warning signs of distracted driving can include: